 Bare Bottoms Diaper Drive

-In 2021, over 394,000 diapers were distributed to 12,816 families experiencing diaper insecurity in Calgary.
-The Bare Bottoms Diaper Drive, which runs throughout the year with a blitz fundraising month in May, ensures that we have the resources needed to make sure the youngest and most vulnerable in our community are taken care of.
+In 2023, over 22,000 Baby Hampers were distributed to families through our Emergency Hamper Program.
+Thanks to the Bare Bottoms Diaper Drive that runs throughout the year with a fundraising blitz every May, we have the resources to care for the youngest and most vulnerable in our community.

 How You Can Help